 Knowing how to clean bath toys is important.
-They may spend their lives in soapy water, but bath toys require a dedicate cleaning routine.
+They may spend their lives in soapy water, but bath toys require a dedicated cleaning routine.
 In fact, to keep them hygienic, experts recommend a proper clean at least once a week, if not more.

 As well as making time to do the job, it’s worth making space and your laundry room ideas can provide you with a place to clean them, as well as somewhere to store the products to do so.